Grand Portage Indian Reservation

-The Grand Portage Indian Reservation (Ojibwe language: Gichi-onigamiing) is the Indian reservation of the Grand Portage Band of Minnesota Chippewa Tribe, a federally recognized tribe in Minnesota.
+The Grand Portage Indian Reservation (Gichi-onigamiing) is the Indian reservation of the Grand Portage Band of Minnesota Chippewa Tribe, a federally recognized tribe in Minnesota.

 The reservation is in Cook County near the tip of Minnesota's Arrowhead Region in the extreme northeast part of the state.
 Historically, the community was considered part of the Lake Superior Band of Chippewa but is not a party to the treaties that group signed.
 The reservation was established as part of the 1854 Treaty of La Pointe.

 The unincorporated community of Grand Portage is located within the Grand Portage Indian Reservation.

 Since 1934, Grand Portage has been one of the six bands of the Minnesota Chippewa Tribe, which wrote a constitution and initiated its new government in 1936.
 In the federal 2020 census, the reservation had a population of 618.
 The Minnesota Chippewa Tribe reported in July 2007 that Grand Portage had 1,127 people enrolled in the band.